umbraco/UmbracoDocs/14/umbraco-cms/reference/templating/mvc/partial-views.md

 This section will show you how to use MVC Partial Views in Umbraco.&#x20;

 {% hint style="warning" %}
-Please note, this is documentation relating to the use of native MVC partial views, not '[Partial View Macros](../macros/partial-view-macros.md)'
+Please note, this is documentation relating to the use of native MVC partial views
 {% endhint %}

 ## Overview